icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Pega](https://community.pega.com/marketplace/component/angular-sdk) - Angular SDK includes a bridge and DX components that connect the ConstellationJS Engine to an Angular-based design system.
 * [Postcat](https://github.com/Postcatlab/postcat) - A lightweight, extensible API tool based on Angular and Electron.
 * [GoodData](https://www.gooddata.com/blog/frontend-integration-series-angular/) - Integrate GoodData Visualizations into your Angular application.
-* [NativeScript](https://docs.nativescript.org) - NativeScript provides platform APIs directly to the JavaScript runtime (with strong types) for a rich TypeScript development experience.
+* [NativeScript](https://docs.nativescript.org) - Provides platform APIs directly to the JavaScript runtime (with strong types) for a rich TypeScript development experience.
-* [Strich](https://docs.strich.io/angular-integration-guide.html) - STRICH is a JavaScript library for real-time, multi-format barcode scanning directly in the web browser.
+* [Strich](https://docs.strich.io/angular-integration-guide.html) - A JavaScript library for real-time, multi-format barcode scanning directly in the web browser.
 * [stream-chat-angular](https://github.com/GetStream/stream-chat-angular) - Angular Chat SDK ➜ Stream Chat.
 Build a chat app with ease.
 * [foblex2D](https://github.com/siarheihuzarevich/foblex2D) - An Angular library for 2D geometric computations, providing classes and utilities for manipulating points, lines, vectors, rectangles, arcs, and transformations.
 Used in `Foblex Flow` for 2D geometric operations.
 * [ng-storyblok](https://github.com/geometricpanda/ng-storyblok) - A simple way to integrate [Storyblok](https://www.storyblok.com/) into your Angular application.
 * [ngx-wagmi](https://github.com/thanhhoa214/ngx-wagmi) - An essential toolkit to connect your Angular app to the Blockchain, bringing powerful wallet and contract interactions to your fingertips.
 * [Otter](https://github.com/AmadeusITGroup/otter) - A highly modular framework whose goal is to provide a common platform to accelerate and facilitate the development on Angular web applications.
 It is split into several units to cover different aspects of these applications (localization, testing, customization, etc.).
 Also, to customize an application, metadata can be extracted from the application source code and injected into a CMS to manage dynamic configuration.
-* [HyperFormula](https://hyperformula.handsontable.com/guide/integration-with-angular.html#demo) - HyperFormula is a headless spreadsheet built in TypeScript, serving as both a parser and evaluator of spreadsheet formulas.
+* [HyperFormula](https://hyperformula.handsontable.com/guide/integration-with-angular.html#demo) - A headless spreadsheet built in TypeScript, serving as both a parser and evaluator of spreadsheet formulas.
 It can be integrated into your browser.
 * [fusio-sdk-javascript-angular](https://github.com/apioo/fusio-sdk-javascript-angular) - This SDK library provides a flexible way to build Angular apps using [Fusio](https://www.fusio-project.org/) as a backend.
 It is used by many Fusio related apps, i.e. the [backend](https://github.com/apioo/fusio-apps-backend) and [developer](https://github.com/apioo/fusio-apps-developer) app.
 * [limitless-angular](https://github.com/limitless-angular/limitless-angular) - A collection of powerful Angular libraries designed to enhance the Angular ecosystem and help developers build better applications with a focus on `Sanity.io` integration.
 * [angular-rsocket](https://github.com/saleweaver/angular-rsocket) - This service allows you to easily connect to an [RSocket](https://rsocket.io/) server, handle streams and messages, and manage authentication tokens flexibly via a token provider.